There is wine, and there is wine!

 - Council Regulation (EC) N. 1333/2008 of the European Parliament and of the Council of 16 December 2008 on food additives.

 Moreover, generally for use in a global food market, Codex Alimentarius must also be considered, a set of rules and regulations developed by the Codex Alimentarius Commission, a Commission.
-This commission is divided into several committees which was established in 1963 by FAO and WHO in order to protect the consumers’ health and to ensure fair international trade.
+This Commission is divided into several committees which were established in 1963 by FAO and WHO in order to protect the consumers’ health and to ensure fair international trade.